mmiranda222/.statsuite/content/using-de/viewing-data/preview-table/unit-of-measure.md

 See also: http://de-demo.siscc.org/vis?dataquery=Q.Y.AU.W0........XDC..N.&period=%2C2017-Q1&frequency=Q&locale=en&dataflow[datasourceId]=staging%3ASIS-CC-stable&dataflow[dataflowId]=NAMAIN_ALL&dataflow[agencyId]=OECD.SDD&dataflow[version]=3.0&dataAvailability=on&layout[rows]=STO%2CACTIVITY%2CPRICES&layout[header]=TABLE_IDENTIFIER&layout[sections]=REF_SECTOR%2CINSTR_ASSET%2CEXPENDITURE%2CACCOUNTING_ENTRY&term=uom&start=0

+**Notes**:
-Note: The dimension Measure had a single selection and is placed in the header.
+- The dimension Measure had a single selection and is placed in the header.
 The dimensions Country and UnitMeasure were placed on rows by the user and the dimension Adjustment was placed on columns by the user.
 The dimensions PriceBase and Transformation had single values, were normally to be placed in the table header, but have been merged into the UoM label.
-Note: "Not-applicable" item labels (having ID "_Z") are excluded from the UoM label, here BaseYear.
+- "Not-applicable" item labels (having ID "_Z") are excluded from the UoM label, here BaseYear.

 ---